fohnjarmery/Yokai/README.md

  -1 New Steelshop Enhancer

  -2 New Status Effects

+ # Known Issues
+ There's currently no icon for the clan in the Logbook but you can still view them in there.
+ The map node for their banner units always appears visited, even when it isn't.
+This is a known issue with Trainworks.
+Just be sure to check the banner.

  # To Do
  **Art** - Right now, the clan is using entirely placeholder art for cards/characters.
 I've tried to ensure the art is somewhat close to Monster Train 2's art but eventually I do plan to create my own art assets.